Microsoft Azure

 Click Next, Next, and Create to save the policy.

-After completing the earlier steps, you can add the credentials and enable discovery by navigating to Veza Integrations > Add Integration.
-Pick Azure for the Integration Type.
+After completing the steps above, you can add the credentials and enable discovery by navigating to Veza Integrations > Add Integration.
+Choose Azure as the Integration Type.

 Insight Point